top of page

 University of Illinois, Chicago

 Zichan Qiu is a Ph.D. student in the Department of History at the University of Illinois, Chicago.
-He received the MPhil degree in Anthropology from the University of Hong Kong (2021) and a MA in Comparative and Public History from the Chinese University of Hong Kong (2017).
+She received the MPhil degree in Anthropology from the University of Hong Kong (2021) and a MA in Comparative and Public History from the Chinese University of Hong Kong (2017).

 The Faith Journey of Chinese Catholics in Jamaica, 1900 to 1957

-Drawing from his dissertation research, Zichan Qiu examines Chinese Jamaican Catholics within broader global conversations on diaspora, identity, and the localization of faith.
+Drawing from her dissertation research, Zichan Qiu examines Chinese Jamaican Catholics within broader global conversations on diaspora, identity, and the localization of faith.
 The study traces the formation of Chinese civic organizations in Jamaica and their role in shaping social networks, economic stability, and eventual religious development.
 It then explores the growth of Chinese Catholicism in the early twentieth century, including the emergence of Chinese Catholic Action and collaboration between clergy and laity.
 Finally, the presentation analyzes the creolization of ancestor worship practices, demonstrating how Confucian traditions and Catholic teaching were negotiated within a diasporic context.
 By highlighting lay agency and intercultural adaptation, the paper offers a nuanced perspective on global Chinese Catholic history and cross-cultural encounter.

 Rosie Shawver